Your cart

 Winter Flowering bulbs

-AmaryllisIf you choose your plants and bulbs carefully, you can have colour in any season—even in the midst of winter when you can enjoy the beauty of bulbs indoors with Amaryllis Paperwhites.
+AmaryllisIf you choose your plants and bulbs carefully, you can have colour in any season—even in the midst of winter when you can enjoy the beauty of bulbs indoors with Amaryllis and Paperwhites.
 These bulbs can be "forced" to bloom indoors at any time of year!
-We have many Amaryllis to choose from during the holidays on Brecksgifts.com.
+We also have many potted Amaryllis to choose from during the holidays on our Breck's Gifts website.

 In general, spring-flowering bulbs require a period of chilling, whether in the ground or in a refrigerator.
 If you'd like to try planting spring-flowering bulbs like tulips, crocus, hyacinth or daffodils indoors, you'll need to store these bulbs in a cold location for fourteen to twenty weeks (depending on the variety of bulb) before planting.
 Then, pop them into containers that will allow room for growth.
 Once planted, each of these normally, spring-flowering bulbs will bloom in three to four weeks—no matter the temperature outdoors!